zd3nik/SubSim/README.md

     -----------------------------------------------------------------------------------------------
     Submarine Info       |  There will be one of these messages for each of your submarines.
                          |  It includes the location, shields remaining, nuclear reactor damage,
-                         |  whether the submarine is surfaced for repairs, and whether the
+                         |  whether the submarine is surfaced for repairs, whether the
-                         |  submarine has been destroyed.
+                         |  submarine has been destroyed, and other submarine specific data.
     -----------------------------------------------------------------------------------------------
     Player Score         |  Includes your current score (the total number of damage points you have
                          |  inflicted on enemy submarines throughout the game so far).